gitpod-io/workspace-images/chunks/README.md

 - [workspace-ruby](./lang-ruby/)
 - [workspace-rust](./lang-rust/)

-👻 Also Used to build `workspace-full` but no individual public docker image is produced for the following:
+👻 Also used to build `workspace-full` but no individual public docker image is produced for the following:

 - [brew](./tool-brew/)
 - [nginx](./tool-nginx/)

-🪖 Idividual public docker images that are not a part of `workspace-full`:
+🪖 Individual public docker images that are not a part of `workspace-full`:

 - [workspace-elixir](./lang-elixir)
 - [workspace-dotnet](./tool-dotnet)